-This 3 ingredient dump cake with canned pears turned out great!
+This 3 ingredient dump cake with canned fruit turned out great!
 A coffee cake breakfast or dessert I threw together & was surprised how well it turned out.

-I didn’t have that, but coffee cake mix seemed like a good substitute.
-After mixing the liquid in the can, that didn’t seem like enough moisture so I added an egg.
+Coffee cake mix seemed like a good substitute to a “cake mix” and first started with that to see if it would even work as well as my friend had mentioned.
+Thought pears would be a good choice with that, after mixing the liquid in the can that didn’t seem like enough moisture so I added an egg too.
 “We will see what happens” I said……

 Typically, no. This would probably be an exception to the rule.
 Traditionally the filling is on the bottom with cake mix on top, not stirred.